tonkataaa/Auto-Detailing-App/README.md

-# VivoDetailing Reservation System 🚗💦
+# VivoDetailing🚗💦

-## 🌐 Достъп до приложението
+## 🌐 Access for the app
-Сайтът е достъпен на:
+You can check it at:
 🔗 TBD

-## 📌 Основна функционалност
+## 📌 Main features
-- 👤 Потребителска регистрация и автентикация
+- 👤 User registration and authentication
-- 🗓️ Система за резервации с календар
+- 🗓️ Reservation system with calendar
-- 📱 Адаптивен дизайн за всички устройства
+- 📱 Responsive design for all devices
-- 📧 Известия по имейл за потвърждение
+- 📧 Email notifications for confirmation

-## 🛠 Технологичен стек
+## 🛠 Technology stack
 - **Backend**: .NET 8, ASP.NET MVC
 - **Frontend**: HTML5, CSS3, JavaScript (ES6+)
 - **Database**: MS SQL
 - **Hosting**: TBD

-*© 2024 VivoDetailing - Всички права запазени*
+*© 2024 VivoDetailing - All rights reserved*